 Mrs Mountain provides both support to students and staff.
 She provides important social and wellbeing care to students in Sixth Form and coordinates the lunchtime supervisors.
 She liaises with the Head Student Team and oversees all Sixth Form events.

 Mrs Odero, Key Stage 5 Administration

-Mrs Ellis ensures that the valuable qualities of punctuality and attendance essential to success at A-level are followed.
-She intervenes with students who require guidance on these pre-requisite qualities and liaises closely with parents and carers when support around attendance is needed.
+Mrs Ellis ensures that the valuable qualities of punctuality and attendance, essential to success at A-level, are followed.
+She works closely with students, parents and carers when support around attendance is needed.
 In addition, Mrs Ellis administers the 16-19 Bursary.

 SEND and Inclusion team

 Silverdale prides itself on having a strong inclusion team, who work extremely hard to ensure that all students can access their education and feel included within our organisation.
 This includes mental health support using innovative, nationally-recognised programmes.
-Our team of professionals work closely together to provide the highest standard of support to our students.
-They provide rigorous support and advice on safeguarding, inclusion, dyslexia and literacy, autism and communication, behaviour and engagement.
-We also have an onsite Deaf and Hearing Impairment Integrated Resource.
+Our team of professionals also provides rigorous support and advice on safeguarding, inclusion, dyslexia and literacy, autism and communication, behaviour and engagement.
+We also have an onsite Deaf and Hearing Impaired Integrated Resource.